Nodal-Robotics/nodal-workspace/docs/safety/traceability/evidence-expectations.md

 # Evidence Expectations

-This document defines what constitutes **acceptable safety evidence** within the Axion Robotics / NODAL ecosystem.
+This document defines what constitutes **acceptable safety evidence** within the  NODAL ecosystem.

 Safety evidence is a **core engineering artifact**.
 It substantiates safety requirements, justifies safety claims, and enables objective audits.